Skip to footer content

 C# CSV to XLSX: A Complete Developer Guide: Image 1 - Example output for CSV to Excel conversion

-The LoadCSV method accepts three key parameters: the filename containing your CSV data, the target Excel format, and the delimiter character used in your source file.
+The LoadCSV method accepts three key parameters: the filename, the target Excel format constant, and the list delimiter used in the source file.
 This approach preserves all string data and numeric values from the original CSV sheet while creating a properly structured XLSX file.
+The WorkBook class serves as the central hub for all spreadsheet operations.
+Once loaded, the CSV data becomes accessible through worksheets, enabling further manipulation before saving the final Excel file.

 What Are the Benefits of Converting CSV to Excel Format?

 • Formula Support: Write complex calculations, aggregations, and conditional logic directly into cells.
+Excel formulas recalculate automatically when source data changes, eliminating the need to reprocess CSV files manually.

 How Do You Handle CSV Encoding During Conversion?